Rothamsted/agri-schemas/doc/miappe-use-case/dataset-arabidopsis/README.md

 * new class `agri:FieldTrialBioMaterial`.
 IMPORTANT: see notes below
 * new class `agri:FieldTrialMaterialSource`
 * new class `agri:FieldTrialObservationUnit`
-* Keep `bioschema:BioSample`, we propose to see it as an intangible entity (eg a questionnaire answer set is a kind of sample in a psychology experiment), current specifications mention it should be material (TODO: Bioschemas ticket?)
+* Keep `bioschema:BioSample`.
+We propose to see it as an intangible entity (eg a questionnaire answer set is a kind of sample in a psychology experiment), current specifications mention it should be material (TODO: Bioschemas ticket?).
+That's because, in many practical cases, this is an abstract blob, a record, a list of properties, etc. Constraining it to be a material sample might be limiting.

 ### Specific relations involved in the above entities:
-* `schema:subjectOf` (or `schema:about`) to be used to link BioChemEntity to `bioschema:Study`
-	(and consequently, the subclasses above).
+* `schema:subjectOf` (or `schema:about`) to be used to link `BioChemEntity` to `bioschema:Study` (and consequently, the subclasses above).
-	* TODO: `schema:studySubject` would be a more precise alternative and it's mentioned by the bioschemas study profile, however neither its current domain (MedicalStudy) nor its range (MedicalEntity) are suitable for plant biology.
+	* TODO: `schema:studySubject` would be a more precise alternative and it's mentioned by the bioschemas study profile.
+However, neither its current domain (MedicalStudy) nor its range (MedicalEntity) are suitable for plant biology.
 * At the moment `schema:partOf` hasn't the right domain/range for this.
 * TODO: Possibly, open a ticket to ask for a serious review of mereological relationships (partOf, about, isRelatedTo, SKOS-like relations like broader, broaderInstantive, all of this is either missing or poorly modelled in the current schema.org).
-* Possibly, this would raise a big debate over radically different views about ontology engineering ([example](https://github.com/schemaorg/schemaorg/issues/2984)), or it would be dismissed as something it has already been discussed (and fought?) about.
+* Possibly, this would raise a big debate over radically different views about ontology engineering ([example](https://github.com/schemaorg/schemaorg/issues/2984)), or it would be dismissed as something it has already been discussed (and fought?).
-* Use `bioschema:isPartOfBioChemEntity` (or hasBioChemEntityPart) to relate `agri:FieldTrialBioMaterial` from (or to) `agri:FieldTrialMaterialSource` (as per bioschemas profile)
+* Use `bioschema:isPartOfBioChemEntity` (or `hasBioChemEntityPart`) to relate `agri:FieldTrialBioMaterial` from (or to) `agri:FieldTrialMaterialSource` (as per bioschemas profile)
 * Same relation to be used to relate `bioschema:BioSample` to `agri:FieldTrialObservationUnit` and this to `agri:FieldTrialBioMaterial`
 * possibly, let's introduce specific properties (derived from `bioschema:isPartOfBioChemEntity`):
 	* `agri:hasBioMaterial` (domain Study, ObsUnit)
-	* `agri:hasMaterialSource` (links FieldTrialBioMaterial/FieldTrialMaterialSource)
+	* `agri:hasMaterialSource` (links `FieldTrialBioMaterial`/`FieldTrialMaterialSource`)
-* "Observation Unit Type" mapped to dc:type
+* "Observation Unit Type" mapped to `dc:type`

 **Notes** (by M. Brandizi):

-* Adding a super-class to group the ones introduced above isn't worth, BioChemEntity should be enough.
+* Adding a super-class to group the ones introduced above isn't worth, `BioChemEntity` should be enough.
-* ISA maps ObsUnit to ISA:Sample and MIAPPE:Sample to ISA:Extract.
-IMHO it's wrong, unless,
-  * we want keep `bioschema:BioSample` as a generic sample class and then subclass ObsUnit, Extract, StudyBioSource from `bioschema:BioSample`
 * I can't fit `agri:FieldTrialBioMaterial` into more general types in schemas or BioSchemas, not in a way that wouldn't be confusing to the MIAPPE community.
 That's because, from the point of view of bioschemas, we should have:
-	* MIAPPE:BiologicalMaterial, MIAPPE:MaterialSource,
+	* `MIAPPE:BiologicalMaterial`, `MIAPPE:MaterialSource`,
-		MIAPPE:ObservationUnit and MIAPPE:BioSample as *subclasses of bioschema:BioSample*,
+		`MIAPPE:ObservationUnit` and `MIAPPE:BioSample` as *subclasses of `bioschema:BioSample`*,
-	* new class bioschema:BioExtract to map MIAPPE:BioSample (as per ISA-Tab mapping)
+	* new class `bioschema:BioExtract` to map `MIAPPE:BioSample` (as per ISA-Tab mapping)
-	* new class bioschema:BioSource to map MIAPPE:BiologicalMaterial (as per ISA-Tab mapping)
+	* new class `bioschema:BioSource` to map `MIAPPE:BiologicalMaterial` (as per ISA-Tab mapping)
-	* a generic bioschema:BioChemEntity object to map MIAPPE:MaterialSource (with links to bioschema:BioSource).
+	* a generic `bioschema:BioChemEntity` object to map `MIAPPE:MaterialSource` (with links to `bioschema:BioSource`).
+* Similarly, ISA maps ObsUnit to `ISA:Sample` and `MIAPPE:Sample` to `ISA:Extract`.
+IMHO while this makes sense for ISA, but trying to reflect this mapping in bioschemas (as in the previous point) generates confusing mismatching terminology (eg, 'sample' means different things in ISA, MIAPPE, bioschemas).
-* So, given all of the above, the solution proposed is one with a minimal impact on both (bio)schema and MIAPPE
+* In conclusion, given all of the above, the solution proposed is one with a minimal impact on both (bio)schema and MIAPPE

 ## Value/Type Pairs